CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 A.8.28 Secure coding

-- ISO 27001: Secure coding practices
+- ISO 27001: Secure coding practices including dependency tracking

-- CRA use: Product code security
+- CRA use: Product code security; partial foundation for SBOM component awareness

 A.8.8 Management of technical vulnerabilities